EVERYTHING YOU NEED TO KNOW

 Further, beggars are common on the main road, even young children beg for money.
 People also approach you to try to sell you things.
 Watch out for pickpockets, scams, overpriced taxi/rickshaw rides.
 Most importantly keep your bag close to your body at all times.

-I hope you have found this ultimate guide enjoyable and useful in preparing to visit the Taj Mahal.
+I hope you have found my ultimate guide to the Taj Mahal enjoyable and, most of all, useful in preparing for your visit.

 Have you any comments about the Taj Mahal?